BrianMcConway/brendan-doyle-running-club/README.md

 ### User Views and Features - Non-members/Members
 - Non-members can view info about the club, classes, times and locations.
-- Non-members can visit the events page where they can view the annual club race, and also natiowide race events not related to the club.
+- Non-members can visit the events page where they can view the annual club race, and also nationwide race events not related to the club.
 - Non-members can send queries via the Contact page.
 - Members can view the club GPX files & upload their own routes.
 - The members area is subject to admin verification.
 This ensures only club members